 - 4 cups fresh or defrosted fruit, such as blackberries, peaches, raspberries, blueberries, plums, cherries or apricots

-- 1 cup sugar, plus more for (optional) sprinkling
+- 1 cup sugar, or more as needed

 - 1 cup flour